 The best way to find out if a chronic cough is the result of postnasal drip is to try treatment.
 Nonprescription decongestant or antihistamine tablets are the first step.
-Most contain a decongestant such as pseudoephedrine or phenylephrine, an antihistamine such as chlorpheniramine or diphenhydramine, or a combination of the two.
+Most contain a decongestant, an antihistamine, or a combination of the two.
 In one form or another, these medications are generally effective and safe, but some people complain of a racing heart and souped-up feeling (due to the decongestant), while others feel sleepy (due to the antihistamine).
 Men with benign prostatic hyperplasia (BPH) may have difficulty passing urine while they're taking decongestants, and antihistamines can occasionally trigger acute glaucoma.
 As with all medications, read the directions carefully.

 Home remedies can help as well.
 Inhaling steam from a hot shower or kettle is the simplest.
 Nasal irrigations may also help by cleaning out irritating secretions.
 You can purchase saline nose sprays at your drugstore or you can do it yourself.
 First, soak a clean washcloth in a basin containing ⅛ teaspoon of table salt for each cup of water.
 Next, hold the dripping wet cloth up to your nostrils and sniff in the saline solution.
 If saline irrigations seem to help, repeat them one to three times per day.

 Postnasal drip is the leading cause of the lingering cough.
 But it's far from the only cause.

 2. Asthma.
 Wheezing and breathlessness are the usual symptoms of asthma.
 But not all patients with asthma wheeze.
 Indeed, some just cough.